Alexon-Abreu/LeetCode-HackerRank/LeetCode/643/README.md

 Within each iteration, we compare the maximum between our previous max in `ans` and our current window total in `curr`, `ans = max(ans, curr)`.

+After the second for loop terminates, we'll return `ans / k`.
+Where `ans` will hold the maximum total recorded of a subarray and divide that by `k`, the length of the subarray, to get the maximum average subarray.